michaelmayer-hpe/Labs/Redfish/README.md

 Click again on the .NET link.
 Push the RUN button of Security Warning popups if any.
 The console window should now be appear.

-Of course, you don't need to do that on Linux ;-)
+Of course, you don't need to do that on Linux as you'll use the Java plugin and its own security framework ;-)

 ## REST and Redfish introduction

 ## REST definition

-Wikipedia says: “Representational State Transfer (REST) is a software architecture style consisting of guidelines […] for creating scalable web services […] REST [is] a simpler alternative to SOAP and WSDL-based web services.
+Wikipedia says: “Representational State Transfer (REST) is a software architecture style consisting of guidelines [...] for creating scalable web services [...]
+REST [is] a simpler alternative to SOAP and WSDL-based web services.

-RESTful systems typically, but not always communicate over the Hypertext Transfer Protocol with the same verbs (GET, POST, PUT, DELETE…) used by web browsers…”
+RESTful systems typically, but not always communicate over the Hypertext Transfer Protocol with the same verbs (GET, POST, PUT, DELETE...) used by web browsers...”

 ## Redfish definition